decompfrontier/decompfrontier.github.io/source/pages/Network/gme/index.rst

 .. image::
     ../../../images/unsupported_request_YPBU7MD8.png

-The above screen is displayed when the server receives an unsupported request from the client.
 This can happen when the client sends a game request that the server does not recognize or support.
-In the above example, the client sent a game request with the ID
-``YPBU7MD8`` which the server does not have a handler for.
+In the above example, the client sent a game request with the ID ``YPBU7MD8`` which the server does not have a handler for.

 For a more concrete example, take a look at the server console to see what happens whenever the home menu button is pressed in the game client: